cloudigrade/cloudigrade/docs/rest-api-examples.rst

 Authorization
 -------------

-The v2 API is authenticated with 3scale.
-In order to authenticate a `HTTP_X_RH_IDENTITY` header must be included in the request.
+The v2 API is authenticated with a custom HTTP header.
+In order to authenticate, a `HTTP_X_RH_IDENTITY` header must be included in the request.
 This header must be the base64 encoded version of: